luiarthur/padawan/_posts/gccinstall/2015-11-24-gccinstall.md

 `.tar.gz`.
 This contains the source files for `gcc 5.2`.
 If you need a different version of gcc, you can search for it.

-After donwloading the source, `cd` into the directory where your version of gcc was installed.
+After donwloading the source, unpack it, and `cd` into the directory where your version of gcc was unpacked.
 Then, enter the following commands, replacing all instances of `gcc-5.2.0` with your gcc version.
 Also, this script will install gcc in your home directory.
 If you want it installed somewhere else, change the prefix option accordingly.
 The `make` command could take as little as 2 hours and as much as a day, depending on your system.

 ~~~
 tar xzf gcc-5.2.0.tar.gz